eam-hub/Host-Application-with-Kubernetes-and-AWS-EKS/README.md

 Instead of a traditional bastion host, an EC2 Instance Connect Endpoint (EICE) was used:

-* Deployed in a private subnet
+* Deployed in private app subnet
 * Provides secure SSH access to private EC2 instances
 * Eliminates the need for public-facing bastion hosts